AmaliaPadureanu/MadisonIsland_Automation/README.md

 ![reporte](https://user-images.githubusercontent.com/79747055/216765354-870e818c-db84-4c4a-9ed2-1e6c60703e60.png)

-On test failures screenshots will automatically be taken and embedded in the report.
-The screenshot files will be named with a combination of screenshot + current time in milliseconds in order to avoid overriding.
+On test failures, screenshots are automatically taken and embedded in the report.
+The screenshot files are named with a combination of screenshot + current time in milliseconds in order to avoid overriding.

 ## Configuration file